bholben/AngularJS-1.X-CoffeeScript-StyleGuide/README.md

     If a controller grows to more than ~100 lines, it might be time to consider breaking the functionality into pieces via custom directives and/or nested scopes.

+    Another gauge is to look at the code base.
+If there are more controllers than services, it might be time to refactor.

   - **Quick Summary Example:**

     See [code structure](#code-structure) explanation for using classes, the constructor, and exposing variables.